PathogenicKatt/PathogenicKatt.github.io/_notes/intro-to-assembly.md

         message db "Hello world!", 0x0a
         length  equ $-message
     ```
-        - Note: the $ token indicates the current distance from the beginning of the current section.
+        - Note: the **$** token indicates the current distance from the beginning of the current section.
-        - As the message variable is at the beginning of the data section, the current location, i.e,. value of **$**, equals the length of the string.
+        - As the message variable is at the beginning of the <code>data</code> section, the current location, i.e,. value of **$**, equals the length of the string.
 - **Code**:
     - This section holds all of the assembly instructions and loads them to the text memory segment.
-    - Once all instructions are loaded into the text segment, the processor starts executing them one after another.
+    - Once all instructions are loaded into the <code>text</code> segment, the processor starts executing them one after another.
     - The default convention is to have the <code>_start</code> label at the beginning of the <code>.text</code> section, which -as per the <code>global _start</code> directive- starts the main code that will be executed as the program runs.
     - The <code>text</code> segment within the memory is **read-only**, so we cannot write any variables within it.
     - The <code>data</code> section, on the other hand, is **read/write**, which is why we write our variables to it.
     - However, the data segment within the memory is not executable, so any code we write to it cannot be executed.
-    -  This separation is part of memory protections to mitigate things like buffer overflows and other types of binary exploitation.
+    -  This separation is part of memory protections to mitigate things like **buffer overflows** and other types of **binary exploitation**.
 > Tip: We can add comments to our assembly code with a semi-colon ;.
 We can use comments to explain the purpose of each part of the code, and what each line is doing.
 Doing so will save us a lot of time in the future if we ever revisit the code and need to understand it.